 If you are native English, Turkish grammatical cases might look like alien at the beginning.
 Because English has lost its grammatical case system by time.
 (Unlike its cousin German language) In modern English, only personal pronouns and a couple of words have case systems.
 Let’s see what are these cases so that you’ll understand better the logic behind the grammatical cases.

 It’s that simple.
 Let’s recap.

 Grammatical cases, when attached to nouns, they indicate direction, location, possession etc. Romance languages such as Spanish, French etc. or English have lost their case system but some languages including Turkish, Russian, Finnish, German, Estonian still use an extensive case system.

 Six grammatical cases exist in Turkish whereas this number is fourteen in Estonian, fifteen in Finnish and eighteen in Hungarian.
-Another reason to be grateful to Turkish language because it only has six different cases(!)
+Another reason to be grateful to the Turkish language because it only has six different cases(!)
 Only six!

 Anyway, let’s explain how to use these Turkish grammatical cases.
 (You are making an introduction.
 We’ll explain the function and uses in detail at the end)